 Each of these creatures gains 2 extra hit points per Hit Die that they have.

 Additionally, your summon creatures’ attacks count as magical when overcoming immunity and resistance.

-There’s not a lot to elaborate on here, but it’s a very solid buff considering that it affects all of your summons.
+There’s not a lot to elaborate on here, but it’s a very solid buff considering that it affects all of your summoned allies going forward.

-At 10th level, your summoned creatures benefit from your Circle of the Shepherd Druid’s Guardian Spirit ability.
+At level 10, your summoned creatures benefit from your Circle of the Shepherd Druid’s Guardian Spirit feature.

-Any beast or fey that you summon that ends its turn in the aura of your Spirit Totem regains hit points equal to half of your Druid level.
+When a beast or fey that you summoned or created with a spell ends its turn in your Spirit Totem aura, that creature regains a number of hit points equal to half your Druid level.